Yoons-B1/Chataigne-MIDI-MMC-Command-Module/README.md

 This module is designed to control timecode-based playback devices using **MIDI Machine Control (MMC) via SysEx**.

-It is optimized for devices like the **DOREMIDI MTC-30**, where standard MMC commands may not work reliably, and SysEx-based control is required for stable operation.
+It is optimized for devices like the **DOREMiDi MTC-30, MTC-20, MTC-10**, where standard MMC commands may not work reliably, and SysEx-based control is required for stable operation.

 ---
 <img width="614" height="895" alt="modulemane01" src="https://github.com/user-attachments/assets/4654906b-d478-4451-9e3b-fbcd4393c790" />